-\paragraph{Charity.} The concept of charity was first introduced in \cite{CGH19}, in the setting of EFX allocations.
-In \cite{CKMS21}, the number of unallocated items that guarantees existence of EFX for general monotone valuations was upper bounded by $n-1$, where $n$ is the number of agents.
-This bound was reduced to $n-2$ for additive valuations \cite{AlmostFullEFXforFourAgents}, and was later extended to general monotone valuations by \cite{mahara2021extensionadditivevaluationsgeneral}.
+\paragraph{Charity.} The concept of charity was first introduced by Caragiannis, Gravin, and Huang~\cite{CGH19}, in the setting of EFX allocations.
+Chaudhury, Kavitha, Mehlhorn and Sgouritsa~\cite{CKMS21} proved that the number of unallocated items that guarantees existence of EFX for general monotone valuations is upper bounded by $n-1$, where $n$ is the number of agents.
+This bound was later reduced to $n-2$ for additive valuations \cite{AlmostFullEFXforFourAgents}, and extended to general monotone valuations~\cite{mahara2021extensionadditivevaluationsgeneral}.
 For 4 agents, this number is 1 \cite{AlmostFullEFXforFourAgents}.
-To the best of our knowledge, charity has never been studied in the context of fair orientations prior to this work, although one could obtain a charity bound of $|E|/2$ for EFX orientations in simple graphs by removing edges to obtain a bipartite graph~\cite{erd/Erdos65}, which is known to always admit an EFX orientation \cite{ifaamas/ZengM25}.
+To the best of our knowledge, charity has never been studied in the context of fair orientations prior to this work, although one could obtain a simple charity bound of $|E|/2$ for EFX orientations in simple graphs by removing edges to obtain a bipartite graph~\cite{erd/Erdos65}, which is known to always admit an EFX orientation \cite{ifaamas/ZengM25}.